 In 2017–18, the majority of closed treatment episodes for all clients, included:

-- counselling as the most common main treatment in Queensland (37% of episodes), followed by information and education only (25%) and assessment only (16%) (Figure 11; Table SE QLD.20)
+- counselling as the most common main treatment in Victoria (37% of episodes)

 - followed by support and case management only (28%), withdrawal management (15%), and assessment only (12%) (Figure 7; Table SE VIC.20).

 Due to nuances in Victoria’s data collection system, each type of treatment results in a separate episode, Victoria cannot supply data on additional treatment types.
 However from 2016–17 onward, some Victorian agencies that are solely funded by the Australian Government Department of Health reported a small number of closed episodes with an additional treatment type.

 Over the period from 2013–14 to 2017–18:

 - counselling remained the most common main treatment type for all closed episodes in Victoria, albeit substantially decreasing from 56% to 37% (Table SE VIC.20)